gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ---

-All features are free to use on all repos, **except** for features:

-- marked with `PRO` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately hosted repos
+Features marked with `PRO` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately hosted repos
-- marked with `PREVIEW` require a GitKraken Account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc
+Features marked with `PREVIEW` require a GitKraken Account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Community, Pro, etc

 ***